Skip to main content

 Let A Little Cold Water Drip from Your Faucets

-If you let cold water trickle out of your faucets during this season of frigid weather you’ll keep your pipes operating without using too much water.
+If you let cold water trickle out of your faucets during this season of frigid weather, you’ll keep your pipes operating without using too much water.
 While it seems counterproductive to use cold water as opposed to warm water, it is cheaper to use cold water since warm water requires help from your heater.
 Also, since you’re opening your cabinets and having water trickling, there is no need to use warm water, as warm air will already be flowing around your plumbing pipes.

 Keep the Thermostat At A Moderate Temperature